subhg/Promact-Assignment2-DatabaseEssentials/README.md

   - Comment
     - Leia comments on Obi-Wan’s tweet: “Help me, Obi-Wan Kenobi.
 You’re my only hope.”
     - **In Tweet table comments are identified by OriginalTweetID.If it is NULL it means it is not comment but if OriginalTweetId is provided it means TextualContent is a comment.**

 - Like Table:
   - Leia likes Vader's tweet.

 - Retweet Table:
-  -Obi-Wan retweets Vader's tweet.
+  - Obi-Wan retweets Vader's tweet.

 - Follow Table:
   - Leia follows Vader